justinvoss/justinvoss.com/_posts/2011-08-26-intro-to-delegation.md

 another common pattern in Cocoa.
 Apple's libraries make heavy use of delegation so you can reuse their code without needing to subclass the provided classes.

-To illustrate how to implement delegates, we'll take a brief look at both the Core Location and Address Book frameworks that are included in the iOS SDK.
+To illustrate how to implement delegates, I'll talk briefly about both the Core Location and Address Book frameworks that are included in the iOS SDK.

 [target-action]: http://justinvoss.com/programming/2011/08/19/cocoa-target-action/